OpungoJacob/API-tasks/README.md

     2. The second creates a wordcloud using the matplotlib.pyplot library.

 Implementation Two:
-    The second implementation was a sptify searcher.
+    The second implementation was a spotify searcher.
+The user can search for the name of the artist on the search bar and then the artist's respective albums are returned in a card format having having the ablun picture and the album name.